gizmolab10/sensecraftdocs/original/howauthenticate.md

-title: How does Sensecraft deal with Authentication?
+# How does Sensecraft deal with Authentication?
-save_as: howauthenticate.html
-menulabel:
-menuorder:
-lang: en
-contentclass: content-issue
-parent1url: ./howsensecraft.html
-parent1title: How to use SenseCraft Quests?
-parent1class: issue

 ### Details
 Authentication is the process of identifying yourself to the system.
 SenseCraft seeks to implement strong authentication as a safeguard against bad actors entering the K-Hub.